-Rig Additional Class notation is assigned to a yacht upon a survey, with the associated operations, which is held in order to verify whether it is eligible to be classed on the basis of the applicable Tasneef Rules.
+Rig Additional Class notations RIG, RIG gold or RIG platinum may be assigned in accordance with Pt A, Ch 1, Sec 2, [6.25] of Tasneef Rules for Yachts to a yacht upon a survey, with the associated operations, which is held in order to verify the compliance with the present Rules.

-▼ RIG gold / platinum additional class notation is assigned to a Yacht/Rig new building
+RIG / RIG gold / RIG platinum additional class notations are assigned to a Rig new building.